Upper Ramification Groups for Arbitrary Valuation Rings: Log smooth extensions of Henselian valuation rings

-(5) Theorem.
-Assume that $K'/K$ has finite transcendence degree and that $A'/A$ has no transcendence defect in the sense of (2).
+If $A'/A$ has no transcendence defect in the sense of (2), then any valuation transcendence basis is a transcendence basis of $K'/K$. \\\\ (4) Assume $K'/K$ is of finite transcendence degree.
+We say $A'/A$ has {\it no defect (i.e. it is defectless)} if $A'/A$ has no transcendence defect in the sense of (2) and if for all subfields $K_1$ and $K_2$ of $K'$ such that $K\subset K_1\subset K_2\subset K'$ and such that $K_2/K_1$ is a finite extension, the extension $(K_2 \cap A')^h/(K_1 \cap A')^h$ has no defect in the sense of (0).
+Here the superscript $(\cdot)^h$ denotes Henselization.
+In such a case we also say that $K_2/K_1$ is defectless. \\\\ The statements (5) and (6) follow from \cite[ Theorem 5.4]{Ku} (details in \ref{56}). \\\\ (5) {\it Theorem.} Assume that $K'/K$ has finite transcendence degree and that $A'/A$ has no transcendence defect in the sense of (2).
 Let $\sT$ be a valuation transcendence basis of $K'/K$ and let $A_1$ be the Henselization of $A'\cap K(\sT)$.
-Then the extension $A'/A$ has no defect in the sense of (4) if and only if the extension $A'/A_1$ has no defect in the sense of (4).

-(6) Theorem.
-Let $A''\supset A'$ be a Henselian valuation ring which dominates $A'$, let $K''$ be the field of fractions of $A''$, and assume that $K''/K$ is of finite transcendence degree.
-Then $A''/A$ has no defect in the sense of (4) if and only if $A'/A$ and $A''/A'$ have no defect in the sense of (4). \end{para}
+Then the extension $A'/A$ has no defect in the sense of (4) if and only if the extension $A'/A_1$ has no defect in the sense of (4). \\\\ (6) {\it Theorem.} Let $A''\supset A'$ be a Henselian valuation ring which dominates $A'$, let $K''$ be the field of fractions of $A''$, and assume that $K''/K$ is of finite transcendence degree.
+Then $A''/A$ has no defect in the sense of (4) if and only if $A'/A$ and $A''/A'$ have no defect in the sense of (4).